joysfera/arduino-tasker/README.md

 longer time and the scheduler detects that certain tasks are delayed (are behind their schedule) it needs to decide which task will get run of those that should have been run already.
 And that's where the tasks' priorities step
-in: the task added earlier (= with a higher priority) will be chosen.
+in: the task added earlier or with a higher priority will be chosen.
 If the priorities were disabled then the scheduler would simply run the next task in its queue.
 If all your tasks are equally important you might want to disable the priorities by passing FALSE into the constructor: